RIAPS/riaps-integration/riaps-x86runtime/README.md

 A virtual machine running Xubuntu 20.04 is preloaded with a tested RIAPS host environment.
 It is setup with the RIAPS specific tools, eclipse development with example applications for experimentation, and multi-architecture cross compilation capability (amd64, armhf and aarch64).

-1) Download the exported RIAPS virtual machine appliance file (riaps_devbox_[version].vmdk.xz) and unxz it.
-Choose the latest date folder under https://riaps.isis.vanderbilt.edu/downloads/.
-This is an Virtual Machine Disk (.vmdk) that can be attached to VMs in both VirtualBox and VMware tools.
+1) Download the exported RIAPS virtual machine appliance file (riaps_devbox_[version].vdi.xz) and unxz it.
+Choose the latest release Development Host VM image on https://riaps.isis.vanderbilt.edu/rdownloads.html.
+This is an Virtual Machine Disk (.vdi) that can be attached to VMs in both VirtualBox and VMware tools.

-  This virtual machine (riaps-devbox.vmdk) was configured with the following settings:
+  This virtual machine (riaps-devbox.vdi) was configured with the following settings:
   - Disk Size:  100 GB dynamically allocated
   - Base Memory:  8192 MB
   - Processor(s):  4